777arc/textbook/content/sync.rst

 .. image:: ../_images/sync-freq-offset.svg
    :align: center
    :target: ../_images/sync-freq-offset.svg
+   :alt: Python simulation showing a signal before and after applying a frequency offset

 We have not been graphing the Q portion since we were transmitting BPSK, making the Q portion always zero.
 Now that we're adding a frequency shift to simulate wireless channels, the energy spreads across I and Q.  From this point on we should be plotting both I and Q.  Feel free to substitute a different frequency offset for your code.
 If you lower the offset to around 1 kHz, you will be able to see the sinusoid in the envelope of the signal because it's oscillating slow enough to span several symbols.